-Another popular option is to take a luxury Vintage Car tour with the Art Deco Trust and explore the City and its outskirts with one of the knowledgeable Art Deco guides.
+Another popular option is to take a luxury Vintage Car tour with the Art Deco Trust or Hooters Vintage and Classic Vehicle Hire and explore the City and its outskirts in style.

 If you want to see the sights at your own pace, grab one of several available Art Deco Tour booklets and go exploring.
 Buildings not to be missed include the National Tobacco Company in Ahuriri, The Daily Telegraph Building on Tennyson Street, the ASB Bank on Hastings Street, the residential homes of Marewa and Taradale’s McDonald’s “McDeco”, one of only two Art Deco McDonald’s in the world.

 Today, Art Deco architecture symbolise the region’s ability to overcome disaster.
 Locals and visitors alike celebrate the success by revelling in the architecture heritage of Hawke’s Bay.
 The not to be missed celebration is the Tremains Art Deco Weekend held in February every year, or Deco Decant in July for a mid-winter party.